fhumbertodf/dicionario/Textos5.md

 That's how I can get my three wishes, not through a magic lamp.
 I can only get what I want through self-determination and hard work.
 That is the key to getting your wishes fulfilled.*

+## 216 Superstitions

+>*I am not superstitious, are you?
+Yesterday was Friday the thirteenth.
+Some people think that Friday the thirteenth is an unlucky day.
+I think that it is just like any other day.
+Some people believe that if a black cat crosses your path, you will have bad luck.
+I don't believe that either.
+My mother always gets upset if I open an umbrella in the house.
+She says that it is bad luck.
+She is probably right about that one because an open umbrella would take up a lot of space, and you might knock things over.
+If your left hand is itchy, you are supposed to get money.
+I have had an itchy left hand before, but I haven't received any money because of it.
+It is bad luck to walk under a ladder.
+This is probably true because you might knock somebody off the ladder, or have a can of paint fall on top of you.
+If you are acting in a play, it is bad luck if someone says "good luck" to you.
+This is very confusing.
+You are supposed to tell an actor to "break a leg."
+It doesn't mean that you want the actor to break his leg.
+It means good luck to the actor.
+Actors have a lot of superstitions that are very unusual.
+I am not superstitious.
+I don't believe in superstitions at all.
+It is just fun to learn about superstitions.
+Some of them are very old and have been passed down from generation to generation.
+I once did a project at school on superstitions.
+It was a very interesting topic, and I got a good mark for it.*

 ## 217 Help